jafingerhut/core.btree-vector/doc/intro.md

 (I3) All leaf nodes are at the same depth as each other.

 (I4) The order of all key/value pairs in a tree is the same as the
-     order that the leaf nodes are traversed in a [depth-first traversal](https://en.wikipedia.org/wiki/Depth-first_search),
+     order that the leaf nodes are visited in a [preorder depth-first traversal](https://en.wikipedia.org/wiki/Depth-first_search),
      where all children of a node are visited in the same order that they are children of their parent.
 The order of keys must be